Cathedral of the Immaculate Conception

 • Weekly or Announcement Submission

-Heart of Jesus, hope of those who die in You, have mercy on us
+Heart of Jesus, our Life and Resurrection, have mercy on us

 Beyond the Homily